- The connection between breastfeeding and sexual function

 Poor body image

-Many new mothers feel a sense of unease about their body while breastfeeding and it goes beyond feeling uncomfortable with the occasional lopsided boob or leaking.
+Many new mothers feel a sense of unease about their body while breastfeeding and it goes beyond feeling uncomfortable with the occasional lopsided breast or leaking.
 Body dissatisfaction arises from how we view our own bodies as mothers and how we see ourselves in relation to other mothers.

 You probably don’t feel like your old self and feel that you have less to offer.
 Unfortunately we also compare ourselves to new moms and celebs who can still have a healthy lifestyle and enjoy time with their newborn.